Don’t have time to read the whole guide right now?

 So there you have it.
-We hope that you’ve found our 30 tips for working with gaming influencers to be useful.
+We hope that you’ve found our 30 tips for working with game influencers to be useful.

-Before you go, don’t forget to sign up to our newsletter here if you would like to receive ongoing videogame PR tips and tricks.
+Before you go, don’t forget to sign up for our newsletter here if you would like to receive ongoing videogame PR tips and tricks.

 We promise that we won’t try to sell you anything – you’ll only get good, honest advice about videogame PR!